Icinga/icingaweb2-module-director/doc/70-REST-API.md

 Versioning
 ----------

-Many REST APIs include version strings in their URLs, Icinga Director doesn't.
+Many REST APIs include version strings in like /v1/ their URLs, Icinga Director doesn't.
 We will try hard to not break compatibility with future versions.
 Sure, sooner or later we also might be forced to introduce some kind of versioning.
 But who knows?
-So we decided to not pollute our beautiful URLs with ugly extensions like /v1/.

 As a developer you can trust us to not remove any existing REST url or any provided property.
 However, you must always be ready to accept new properties.